kurtrm/predicting_equipment_failure/README.md

-# Predicting Machinery Failure using Hourly Equipment Operating Logs
+# Predicting Transformer Maintenance in the Atlanta Metropolitan Area

 ## Business Understanding
   Many businesses are forced to extend equipment life due to costs or extraneous situations that demand continued use.